m-a-s-h-e-d/rl-osu-mania/README.md

 A reinforcement learning model created for osu!mania by feeding game statistics with [gosumemory](https://github.com/l3lackShark/gosumemory)

+# Setup

+Refer to this [tutorial document](samples/reinforcement_learning_tutorial.pdf) for setup and adaptations.

 # Modifications

-Refer to [samples](samples) directory for more details on how you can modify the model settings
+Refer to [samples](samples) directory for more details on how you can modify the model settings.

 # WARNING